rougin/datatables/README.md

 [![Coverage Status][ico-coverage]][link-coverage]
 [![Total Downloads][ico-downloads]][link-downloads]

-`Datatables` is a simple that handles the [server-side of DataTables](https://datatables.net/examples/data_sources/server_side.html).
-Its server-side response can be used by `DataTables` from the HTML with little to no configuration required.
+`Datatables` is a simple PHP package that handles the [server-side of DataTables](https://datatables.net/examples/data_sources/server_side.html).
+Its server-side response can be used by `DataTables` from the HTML which requires little to no configuration.

 ## Installation